Garry's Mod: Development and release

 Valve, the developers of Source and Half-Life 2, contacted Newman to suggest a commercial, standalone release of the mod through their digital distribution service Steam, which Newman initially rejected.
 Valve and Facepunch later struck a publishing agreement wherein Valve would release Garry's Mod onto Steam at a price of US$10, while the two companies would equally split profits.
 The last free version of Garry's Mod remained available for download, rechristened as the demo to the retail game.
 The standalone game was released on 29 November 2006.
 Despite the game no longer being a mod, Valve and Facepunch stuck with the "Garry's Mod" name, which Newman later cited as a mistake, stating that he should have called it "Sandbox" instead.
 Because Garry's Mod still required a separate Source-based game to function properly, a bundle including Garry's Mod and Valve's Counter-Strike: Source was released alongside.
 A port of the Windows version for Mac OS X was released on 23 September 2010.
 Support for Kinect, a full-body motion tracking peripheral, was added to the Windows version in December 2012.
 When Garry's Mod was moved over to Valve's SteamPipe content delivery system, completed on 5 June 2013, an experimental Linux client was also introduced.
+In 2025, an update to the game added popularly-used assets from Counter-Strike: Source and episodic content from Half-Life 2, addressing a majority of missing content issues found in community maps and caused by not having the aforementioned games installed.